Bookkeeping for Software Agencies: 5 Things Your Accountant Must Do

 Why it Matters: If your agency is building its own proprietary software or internal tools alongside client work, how you account for those developer hours matters for Corporate Tax.

 The Solution: A skilled accountant will help you identify which development costs can be capitalized (treated as an asset on your balance sheet) rather than expensed immediately.
-This can significantly impact your taxable profit and overall company valuation.

 4. Seamless Integration with Your Tech Stack